systematicat/hack-captive-portals/README.md

 Captive portals by design.
 Once a host is authorized by the Captive portal, its MAC and IP address are allowed
 unrestricted access.
 All we need to do is sniff traffic on the network, find a host that is authorized, and spoof its IP and MAC address.
-Spoofing a MAC is dependend on your network card and driver but most modern network devices today support it.
+Spoofing a MAC is dependent on your network card and driver but most modern network devices today support it.
-The downside of course is you have to observe someone already authenticated, but in places such as a crowded airport
+The downside of course is that you have to observe someone already authenticated, but in places such as a crowded airport
 lobby this may be less difficult than it seems.

 <p align="center">